nabinkhadka/simple-flask-heroku-app/README.md

 # simple-flask-heroku-app
 The simplest flask app that can be run on heroku server.

-# Only thing to understand here is Procfile
+# Two important things to notice
-Here `app:app` is something similar to `from app import app` First `app` is written because of filename and second `app` is written because of the variable in the file which is our app to run by gunicorn
+1. Here `app:app` is something similar to `from app import app` First `app` is written because of filename and second `app` is written because of the variable in the file which is our app to run by gunicorn
+2. `requirements.txt` file is absolutely necessary for heroku to understand that this is python project

 ## Tips and tricks for heroku